 STEP 6: Melt white chocolate.
 Melt the white chocolate bars in the microwave for 30 seconds.
 Stir it, then heat for 15 second intervals until it is all melted.

 STEP 7: Cover in chocolate.
 Place a peanut butter cup face down on top of each cookie.
-Then pour 1 tablespoon of white chocolate over each.
+Then pour 1 TBSP of white chocolate over each.
 Lightly shake the cookie to help melt spread the melted chocolate down the peanut butter cup and onto the cookie.

 STEP 8: Decorate.
 Place the sprinkle eyes and carrot nose orange sprinkles on the snowman face to make little snowmen.